 To us, the 2:1:1 ratio hits the inimitable Margarita flavor sweet spot where sour lime, sweet orange and earthy agave combine to create a drink better than the sum if its parts.

-History of the Margarita
+History Of The Margarita

 You might think that the Margarita was invented in Mexico and you’re probably right.
 Unless you’re wrong.
 Yes, the Margarita is another cocktail whose history is a mystery.